Daman2461/election-predictor/README.md

 # Incomplete only contains emotion and sentiment (Fuzzy and Political Polarization left)

-# Combination of all files output also left
+# Combination of all files output also leftt